kcboggs/Code-201-/class-03.md

 properties specifies the smallest size a box can be displayed at when the browser window is narrow, and the mzx-width properties indicates a maximun width a box can stretch to when the browser window is wide.*

+td.description {
+    min-width: 450px;
+    max-width: 650px;
+    tex-align: left;
+    padding: 5px;
+    margin: 0px;}

+ # Limiting Height (min-height, max-height)

+ The min-height property defines the minimum height of an element.

+If the content is smaller than the minimum height, the minimum height will be applied.

+If the content is larger than the minimum height, the min-height property has no effect.

 # Decisions & Loops